sateesh3048/ruby_design_patterns/composit_pattern/readme.md

     1. A common interface or base class for all of your objects
     2. One or more leaf classes
-    3. Ate least one higher-level class, called a composite class
+    3. At least one higher-level class, called a composite class

 ### 1. A common interface: